gatsbyjs/gatsby/docs/blog/2019-12-13-how-to-integrate-tinacms-with-your-existing-gatsby-website/index.md

 Since these values will be set at the environment level, all edits made using Tina will use these values when pushing changes to git.

+Getting a development server running in the cloud solves the issue of accessing Tina from anywhere, but there are a number of other challenges that require attention.
 The team behind TinaCMS is currently nearing the initial beta release of [**Tina Teams**](https://tinacms.org/teams), a custom live editing environment for you and your team.
 Tina Teams handles user authentication with individual user commits to provide the best possible editing experience for your team.
 Stay tuned!

 ## Summary